Developers

 MCP tools

-The fourteen tools mantle exposes over MCP, grouped by purpose.
+The twenty tools mantle exposes over MCP, grouped by purpose.
 Each tool has a focused job; picking the right one is usually obvious once you know the catalog.
 For agents wiring mantle in for the first time, the primary retrieval tools below are the ones that matter.

-The tool descriptions below match what your agent will see in the MCP tool catalog — they're loaded into the agent's prompt at every turn, so we kept them crisp.
+The tool descriptions below match what your agent will see in the MCP tool catalog, they're loaded into the agent's prompt at every turn, so we kept them crisp.

 Primary retrieval